coteditor/CotEditor/CONTRIBUTING.md

 #### Good references for localization

 By localization, use macOS standard terms.
-It might be helpful to study native Apple applications like TextEdit.app or the System Preferences to know how Apple localizes terms in their apps.
+It might be helpful to study native Apple applications like TextEdit.app or System Preferences to know how Apple localizes terms in their apps.

 Especially, follow the terms of the following applications.